callmesalmon/pearlOS/README.md

 ## Contributing

-I accept all meaningful contibutions!
-As long as it doesn't break the project, I'll probably accept your contibution.
+I accept all meaningful contributions!
+As long as it doesn't break the project, I'll probably accept your contribution.

 ## Activity